 Many physicists live and work in countries with significant poverty.
 In many cases, they have succeeded in making a new life for themselves and their families through engagement with the sciences.
 Inclusion of countries with diverse economic conditions in the scientific community, through international organizations, publishing practices, conferences and collaboration, is an important part of the development of science as a whole.

+Stoet and Geary [19] analysed the 2015 results of the Programme for International Student Assessment (PISA) [25] from 71 nations in the science, technology, engineering, and mathematics (STEM) fields.
+Countries with high gender equality, measured through high Global Gender Gap Indices [26], tended to exhibit higher gender gaps in science, including STEM graduation gaps.
+The last conclusion is surprising, and has been named the gender equality paradox.
+Stoet and Geary put forward a mechanism for educational and occupational choices involving broad contextual influences as well as personal strengths and attitudes, and suggest that the gender equality paradox may arise from a perception that a STEM career may be a well-paying investment with a secure future in low GGGI nations.

+Some additional observations and challenges have been made in connection with these conclusions.
+For example, in a study of 66 nations, it was concluded that gender-science stereotypes may be reinforced if men predominate in a given field, even in nations with high gender equality [27].

+The liberty of choosing a career is not always available to women.
+The experiences of women in physics, described in conference papers on progress in their counties, testify to the determined spirit of women physicists in making progress under difficult circumstances.
+In Pakistan, as an example, it is known that many more women wish to study postgraduate physics than are allowed to do so by parents, given that a suitable marriage match may be found for them [28].
+The subordinate role of women has been specifically cited as making the study of physics difficult in Zimbabwe [29].
+The traditions that household chores are for girls and women are strong [30].
+The work cited illustrates the courage and fortitude of colleagues in these countries.

+Interventions should benefit both women and men

-Once again, it is important to emphasize the interventions fail if they do not make the work environment better for all, and not just for women.
+Once again, it is important to emphasize that interventions fail if they do not make the work environment better for all, and not just for women.
 The factors identified by Jordan et al. in 2003 [31] are still relevant today, and specifically include respect for people and commitment to critical thinking.

-It is critical that interventions make the environment better for both women and men.
-It is rare, at present, to find publications that consider the experiences of men in terms of gender.
-However, the changing roles of men in the USA, specifically in biology and physics, have been explored by Damaske et al. [32].
+The changing roles of men in the USA, specifically in biology and physics, have been explored by Damaske et al. [32].
 The authors have found changing norms of fatherhood among men in the USA, with an increasing belief that that home life is not the sole concern of women.
 A growing number of men seek egalitarian relationships at home.
 They experience difficulty in finding work-family balance, and seek flexible academic environments.

 The Global Survey of Physicists, 2011

-Although a large literature on gender in science exists, there is very little globally consistent information.
 It has been the practice of the IUPAP Working Group on Women in Physics to make sure that as many countries are represented at conferences as possible, especially including developing countries, countries with few physicists, and island states.
-In parallel, a limit has been placed on the size of teams from developed countries, unless the said team raises funds for developing country travel grants.
-In this manner the voices across the globe are heard in an equitable manner.